Sopra-FS24-group-30/sopra-fs24-group-30-server/README.md

 ### Development Mode
 You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed.
+This will make the coding process significantly easier.

 Start two terminal windows and run: